 Ryugaku Journal offers various promotional activities in RJ publications and websites.

-Ryugaku Journal welcomes your participation to advertise in Ryugaku Journal (magazine), Ryugaku Journal Online, Ryugaku Net and RJ Pocket Books.
-For more details, please refer the PRODUCTS pages.
+Ryugaku Journal welcomes your participation to advertise in Ryugaku Journal (magazine), Ryugaku Journal Online and RJ Pocket Books.

 Study Abroad Fairs and Seminars